FortiNAC

 This feature will detect multiple-connected adapters and generate a 'Multihomed Host Detected' event and Alarm.

-If the host has an online wired adapter and the user connects additionally to wireless they will be detected and marked at risk.
+If the host has an online wired adapter and the user connects additionally to wireless, they will be detected and marked at risk.

 The alarm actions are by default configured to mark at risk for a 'Multihome-Detected' admin scan.
 The host will need to have only one connection (online adapter) in order to be marked Safe and get production access through Network Access policies.
+It is also possible to take Host Access actions, such as disabling the host when multihome is detected.

-The 'Multihomed Host Detected' event to alarm mapping can be edited the same as in previous example in Logs -> Event&Alarms -> Mappings.
+The 'Multihomed Host Detected' event to alarm mapping can be edited the same as in the previous example in Logs -> Event&Alarms -> Mappings.

 Related document: